MylesHenehan/WSAA-coursework/project/README.md

 👉 **[https://myleshenehan.pythonanywhere.com/](https://myleshenehan.pythonanywhere.com/)**

 This is hosted on [PythonAnywhere](https://www.pythonanywhere.com/), where the Flask backend and MySQL database are deployed in a live environment.

+## 🔮 Areas for Further Development
+- Add authentication and user roles (e.g., Admin vs Viewer).
+- Add more restrictions around input values and provide warnings to users if the inputs don't align with the schema of the database.
+- - Improve search filtering with autocomplete or advanced filters (e.g., by rate or language).

 ---